 Gear and Nutrition

 I’m riding a Trek ProCaliber 9.8SL this year.
 It’s pretty much stock except for a different stem and 15mm riser bars.
 I’m still playing around with some different fits on it and had just swapped out the bars and stem.
 I’m used to riding full suspension, but I really like the ProCaliber and am liking the simplicity of the hardtail.
 I’ve mentioned this to a few people, but the Woolly trails in particular might have just enough chatter in them, that I’m not sure if the hardtail is faster than full suspension or maybe it’s a wash.
-I love how the ProCaliber climbs and the IsoSpeed does help soak up the vibrations to the body if you’re in the saddle over some of the minor trail chatter vs other hardtails I’ve ridden.
+I love how the ProCaliber climbs and the IsoSpeed does help with some of the vibrations to the body if you’re in the saddle over some of the minor trail chatter vs other hardtails I’ve ridden.

 I’m trying out some new things this year and went with 2 bottles of Scratch on the bike.
 I also taped 2 gels to my top tube for emergency.
 I should have just carried 1 bottle and took a hand up, but my wife was volunteering during the race and wasn’t guaranteed I’d be able to get a hand up.
 I did leave a 3rd bottle of Scratch with my wife just in case, which I ended up grabbing at the start of the 4th lap.
 I also took 1 of the gels, maybe 3rd lap or so.
 The Scratch seemed to digest well and didn’t load up my gut.
 I also didn’t feel like I was starved for fuel either, especially with throwing down the gel.